 There’s nothing worse than spending hours on an edit, only for a software crash or human error to result in all of your hard work being lost.

-Dropbox Backup provides a simple way to keep your files and your in-progress edits safe, even if disaster strikes.
+Backing up your data to Dropbox provides a simple way to keep your files and in-progress edits safe, even if disaster strikes.

 Video editing workflow checklist